Want to get on ODSP but don't know how?

 .
 Remedial Jurisdiction

-Firstly - unlike a court - the Social Benefits Tribunal is solely an appeal body and can only act when an appeal is filed with it.
-Put another way, the Tribunal has NO jurisdiction to consider "actions" (ie. lawsuits") and "applications" (requests for other relief such as an injunction or a declaration) such as a court has.
+Firstly the Social Benefits Tribunal is solely a social assistance appeal body and can only act when an appeal of an administrator's Decision is filed with it.
+The Tribunal has no jurisdiction to consider "actions" (ie. lawsuits") and "applications" (requests for other relief such as an injunction or a declaration) such as a court has.

 Deny the appeal, which has the effect of confirming the administrator's original decision;